Tapio Levo

-Tapio Antero Levo (born September 24, 1956, in Pori, Finland) is a retired Finnish professional ice hockey player who played in the SM-liiga and National Hockey League.
-He played for Ässät in Finland, and the New Jersey Devils and Colorado Rockies in the NHL.
+(born 24 September 1955) is a retired Finnish professional ice hockey player who played in the SM-liiga and National Hockey League.
+Born in Pori, he played for Ässät in Finland, and the New Jersey Devils and Colorado Rockies in the NHL.
 He was inducted into the Finnish Hockey Hall of Fame in 1995.
 He also played for Finland in the 1980 Winter Olympics and scored the team's first goal of the tournament and registered four assists as well.